 God’s omnipotence extends to governments and leaders (Daniel 2:21), as He restrains them or lets them go their way according to His plans and purposes.
 His power is unlimited in regard to Satan and his demons.
 Satan’s attack on Job was limited to only certain actions.
 He was restrained by God’s unlimited power (Job 1:12; 2:6).
 Jesus reminded Pilate that he had no power over Him unless it had been granted to him by the God of all power (John 19:11).

-Being omnipotent, God can do anything.
-However, that doesn’t mean God has lost His omnipotence when the Bible says that He cannot do certain things.
-For example, Hebrews 6:18 says that He cannot lie.
-That does not mean He lacks the power to lie, but that God chooses not to lie in accord with His own moral perfection.
+Being omnipotent, God can do everything that is in harmony with His Holy character.
+The Bible reveals that He cannot do things which are contrary to His Holy character.
+For example, Numbers 23:19, Titus 1:2, and Hebrews 6:18 teach that He cannot lie.
+God lacks the ability to lie because lying is contrary to His moral perfection.
 In the same way, despite His being all-powerful and hating evil, He allows evil to happen, according to His good purpose.
 He uses certain evil events to allow His purposes to unfold, such as when the greatest evil of all occurred—the killing of the perfect, holy, innocent Lamb of God for the redemption of mankind.

 As God incarnate, Jesus Christ is omnipotent.
 His power is seen in the miracles He performed—His numerous healings, the feeding of the five thousand (Mark 6:30-44), calming the storm (Mark 4:37-41), and the ultimate display of power, raising Lazarus and Jairus’s daughter from the dead (John 11:38-44; Mark 5:35-43), an example of His control over life and death.
 Death is the ultimate reason that Jesus came—to destroy it (1 Corinthians 15:22; Hebrews 2:14) and to bring sinners into a right relationship with God.
 The Lord Jesus stated clearly that He had power to lay down His life and power to take it up again, a fact that He allegorized when speaking about the temple (John 2:19).
 He had power to call upon twelve legions of angels to rescue Him during His trial, if needed (Matthew 26:53), yet He offered Himself in humility in place of others (Philippians 2:1-11).